 Dolly Parton's America

 In this intensely divided moment, one of the few things everyone still seems to agree on is Dolly Parton—but why?
 That simple question leads to a deeply personal, historical, and musical rethinking of one of America’s great icons.
 Join us for a 9-episode journey into the Dollyverse.
-Hosted by Jad Abumrad, creator of Radiolab and More Perfect.
-Dolly Parton’s America is co-produced by WNYC Studios, home to great podcasts like Snap Judgement, Death, Sex & Money, and Nancy.
+Hosted by Jad Abumrad.
+Produced and reported by Shima Oliaee.
+Dolly Parton’s America is a production from OSM Audio and WNYC Studios.

 A series about what it's really like to start a business.